6 tips on optimizing your in-cabin Wi-Fi

-As consumers of inflight Wi-Fi, business travelers are primarily concerned with one thing: productivity.
-Million-dollar contracts are routinely sent, received, and signed at 35,000 feet – often, business simply won’t adjust to your flight plan.
+As consumers of inflight Wi-Fi, business aviation travelers are primarily concerned with one thing: productivity.
+Million-dollar contracts are routinely sent, received, and signed at 40,000 feet – often, business won’t adjust to your flight plan.
+Likewise, life events don’t always stop for your schedule either.
+Connecting to what matters most to you in the moment whether work, home, or play is crucial.

-As a result, the connection you have while you’re in flight had better perform regardless of where you fly.
-No executive or manager wants to experience four hours of dead air, only to find that a competitor made a move while they were airborne.
+As a result, the connection you have while you’re in flight had better perform regardless of where you fly, internationally and domestically.
+No one wants to experience four hours of dead air, only to find that a competitor made a move or a family member had a baby while they were airborne.

 Knowing how to maximize your available bandwidth can make a big difference in inflight Wi-Fi performance.
 A few key ideas can help you and your passengers get the most from the airborne connections.